Please first take a look at the programme's grant details. Still have questions? Check out the FAQ page:

 However, it is required to submit your full project application in English.
 English is the common language of our international jury, and all jury members need to be able to assess all applications on the same basis.

-No. You need to collaborate with at least one team member in a different country.
+No. This is a cross border grant, meaning you would need to collaborate with at least one team member from a different country.

 Check out our tip page How to find a teammate.